joinpursuit/Pursuit-Core-DSA/lessons/bubble_sort/web/README.md

 Time complexity: O(1)

 ## Real world examples of Sorting
-- Organizing customers on Amazon based on the most purchases
+- Ordering your files by the date they were last modified in your computer
 - Getting the best player in the NBA based on various stats (Points, Assists)

 ## Sorting Algorithms